R3-Archive/cordapp-example/README.md

      gradlew.bat deployNodes

-Note.
-You will be building the example CorDapp.
-If you want to make any changes they should be made before building, of course!
+This will build the example CorDapp.
+Any changes you wish to make to the CorDapp should be made before running this build step, of course!

 Gradle will grab all the dependencies for you from Maven and then build two sample applications and create several local Corda nodes.